The voice of your book determines its success in the audio market. Here's how to find the perfect narrator.

 The Audition Process

 Never hire a narrator based solely on their demo reel.
-Always request a custom audition using a short excerpt (500-1000 words) from your actual book.
+Always request a custom audition using a short excerpt of 500 to 1000 words from your actual book.
 Choose a scene that features both narrative exposition and character dialogue, preferably with varying emotions.
 When reviewing auditions, listen for clarity, emotional resonance, and how well they distinguish between different character voices without sounding cartoonish.
+The custom audition reveals how a narrator interprets your specific material — which is far more valuable than hearing them perform a script they chose themselves.

 Collaboration and Direction